A guide to forms & dynamic forms in Jira Service Management

 Integration with Jira WorkflowsThe need to map form fields to Jira fields.Enhanced integration, with no need to map form fields to Jira fields, using native fields directly.

-Data validation and formattingBasic validation based on field type (e.g., required fields, date formats).Advanced validation options, including custom validation rules for complex data integrity checks.
+Data validation and formattingBasic validation based on field type (e.g., required form fields, date formats).Advanced validation options, including custom validation rules for complex data integrity checks.

 Where can forms be used?